 For years now, space organisations like NASA have commissioned artists to create representations of the wonders beyond the stars aimed at exciting the average layman to the possibility of space exploration.

-We’ve rounded up 50 amazing images that show what could be out there in the vastness of space and just how astonishingly beautiful the Universe could be.
+We've rounded up some amazing images that show what could be out there in the vastness of space and just how astonishingly beautiful the Universe could be.

 Hot lava world